vlifesystems/rulehunter.com/content/docs/configuration.md

 # (default: /)
 baseUrl: "http://intranet/rulehunter/"

-# The maximum number of rules in a report.
-# (default: 2)
-maxNumReportRules: 5

 # The maximum number of processes used to process the experiments.
 # (default: -1, indicating the number of cpu's in the machine)
 maxNumProcesses: 4